iamabin/INFS7205-Type-2-Project-Taxi-Traj/README.md

 ### Web Application Functions

-- Three query page:
+- Three query pages:

   1) Taxi Trajectories by Start Location and Time Range:
      This query retrieves all trajectories that originate from a specified area within a given time range.

   2) High-Frequency Taxi Pick-up Locations:
      This query aggregates the spatial distribution of trip origins to identify the most frequent pick-up locations during a specified time interval.
-To avoid bias from fixed taxi stands, all trips originating from a designated taxi stand were excluded.
+To avoid bias, all trips originating from a designated taxi stand were excluded.

   3) Taxi trajectories between two areas:
      The query retrieves a complete set of trajectories that simultaneously meet both the criteria for a specified start and end area within a certain time frame.